rflinkbudget/mlops-major-exam/README.md

                                 It validates the quantization process and prints predictions to compare with the original model — a key requirement in the assignment.

        iii. build-and-test-container: Finally, this job builds a Docker image and runs your predict.py inside the container.
-                                      It confirms that your entire pipeline — from training to inference — works in a portable, reproducible environment, which is critical for MLOps deployment.
+                                      It confirms that your entire pipeline — from training to inference — works in a portable, reproducible environment which is critical for MLOps deployment.